Anxious People: Plot summary

-The bank robber apologizes for keeping them hostage and says they will free them and turn themself in.
+The bank robber apologizes for keeping them hostage and says he will free them and turn themself in.
 However, the hostages argue that they simply made a mistake to protect their children, and that they all agree to lie in their witness statements to protect them.
 Estelle reveals that the apartment they're currently in is actually her apartment, and that she posed as one of the buyers to sell it to someone who deserved it.
 She gives the bank robber the key to a neighboring apartment to hide in when the police arrive.
 The bank robber thanks the hostages for being kind.

 Jim is the first police to reach the apartment.
 The bank robber turns himself in and tells Jim the whole truth of why he robbed the bank.
 Jim feels sympathy for the bank robber and agrees to help the bank robber avoid capture.
 The bank robber releases the hostages and hides in a neighboring apartment.
 Jim's son, Jack, also a policeman, interviews the hostages and is frustrated when they play dumb.
 A series of coincidences lead Jack to believe that the bank robber is still hiding in the apartment.
 Jim tells the truth to his son, and they reconcile.

 In the end, the bank robber moves in with Estelle in her apartment, and her children visit them every other week.
 Julia and Ro move into a neighboring apartment and have a baby boy.
 Anna-Lena and Roger take up a new hobby.
 Zara starts a relationship with Lennart and works up the courage to read the letter from the man who jumped off the bridge ten years ago.
 It reads "It wasn't your fault." and she finally lets go of her guilt.